Accenture/reactive-interaction-gateway/README.md

 ### 4. Create a new "greeting" event

-RIG expects [CloudEvents](https://github.com/cloudevents/spec/blob/v0.1/spec.md).
-The following fields are required:
+RIG expects to receive [CloudEvents](https://github.com/cloudevents/spec/blob/v0.1/spec.md), so the following fields are required:

 - `cloudEventsVersion`: must be set to "0.1".
-- `eventType`: the event type in reverse-DNS notation, which basically means that an event looks like `com.github.pull.create` and that `com.github.pull.create` is a sub-event of `com.github.pull`.
+- `eventType`: the event type in reverse-DNS notation, which basically means that an event looks like `com.github.pull.create`, and that `com.github.pull.create` is a sub-event of `com.github.pull`.
 - `eventID`: a unique ID for an event (may be used for deduplication).
 - `source`: describes the event producer.